khanhtkle/8-Week-SQL-Challenge/Case Study #3 - Foodie-Fi/Solutions/T-SQL/C. Challenge Payment Question.md

 <br>

 1. Create a table `trackers` from `subscriptions` table :
 - In this initial table, our goal is to define and clarify the starting and ending points of each customer's subscription periods.
-This will allow us to easily apply some techniques to expand our data in the future.
+This will allow us to easily apply some techniques to expand our data afterwards.

 	- Establish the core  by including the `customer_id`, `plan_id`, and `start_date`.
  	- Rename the `start_date` column as `first_date` for better alignment with the context.